When it comes to thrifting clothes; the best, and often most overused advice is to always shop in every section. But why?

-Well not only can you sometimes find gems slipped into the wrong section, but you can also turn up clothes that fit you despite the size on the tag.
-(Who cares what size the tag says?
-No one is going to see it but you!)
+Because not only can you sometimes find gems slipped into the wrong section, but you can also turn up clothes that fit you despite the size on the tag.
+(Nobody is going to see that except you!)

 This method benefited me when I was plus size in a way I never expected.
-Any time you go through a weight fluctuation, it can be a pain to keep your wardrobe up to speed.
+Any time you go through a weight fluctuation, it can be a pain to keep your wardrobe updated.
 But because of my stealthy shopping skills, I was able to buy from womens, mens, plus size, and childrens simply by by keeping an eye out for size friendly garments.

 Today I’m gonna highlight some of my best buys and tell you how I rocked them plus size and now as a not-plus-sized lady, plus give you tips on how to score them yourself!

 Buying vintage is a no-brainer for me.
 The sizing can be a little tricky if you go back too far because the bigger the number, the smaller the garment.